codeballet/dockerize-django-authentication/README.md

 Additionally, the application is using Flexbox to wrap the navigation buttons according to the size of the display.

-## Distinctiveness and Complexity

-The webpage has complexity and distinctiveness that goes beyond all the previous course projects in several ways.
-Below is an overview of some of its main features.

 ### Content and purpose

-First, it is neither a social network, nor an e-commerce platform.
-Instead, the application is an Artificial Intelligence driven site that can answer questions from a user, drawing on 'knowledge' from a corpus of documents that the AI has access to read.
+The application is an Artificial Intelligence driven site that can answer questions from a user, drawing on 'knowledge' from a corpus of documents that the AI has access to read.

 ### Docker

-Secondly, the application is entirely packaged in Docker containers, which was briefly mentioned in the course lectures, but never fully explored.
-Here, I have taken inspiration from the brief introduction to Docker in the lectures, and I use Docker Compose to make it easy to run and deliver the application across platforms in a consistent manner.
+The application is entirely packaged in Docker containers.
+I use Docker Compose to make it easy to run and deliver the application across platforms in a consistent manner.

 ### Styling with SASS in a Docker container

-Thirdly, I am using SASS for styling, which again goes beyond the criteria for all the previous course projects.
+I am using SASS for styling, which again goes beyond the criteria for all the previous course projects.
 Part of the challenge here was how to generate a Docker container that could dynamically generate CSS files to be available for the web application, running in a separate Docker container.

 ### A Class-based, modular JavaScript singlepage frontend paradigm

-Fourthly, I spent a lot of effort designing the frontend with JavaScript.
-However, not only according to the singlepage paradigm.
-My approach goes well beyond that.
-Excluding the AI itself, it is the frontpage conceptual design that constitutes the main part of the complexity of my application.

-The result of my frontend design effort, I believe, is a rather novel and evolutionary approach to coding singlepage apps in JavaScript on the Django platform.
+The design of the frontend with JavaScript not only according to the singlepage paradigm.
+It constitutes a rather novel and evolutionary approach to coding singlepage apps in JavaScript on the Django platform.
 I have not come across any other project and website that uses the specific approach I developed for this Ask Me application.
 Please do inform me if you know of anyone using a similar approach.

 The approach I used was to try to create as much as possible of the site content as Classes and Objects in JavaScript.
 For instance, all the forms in the application are instances of one single Class called `InputForm`.
 Meanwhile, the unique fields of each form are stored as JavaScript Objects.
 In order to generate a new instance of a form, the form Object is passed into the `InputForm` class and appended to the relevant HTML element.